ErickHunter/est-id-flask/README.md

 # est-id-flask
-A flask app to use the sk id LDAP directory.
+A flask app to use the SK ID LDAP directory.